EugenDueck/colorexp-rs/README.md

 something that is not easy to achieve with tools like `grep` and `less`.

 **Colorexp**
-- uses the Go regexp format, as documented [here](https://pkg.go.dev/regexp/syntax).
+- uses Rust's regex format, as documented [here](https://docs.rs/regex/latest/regex/#syntax).
 - supports overlapping matches (the color for the last pattern that matches will be used)

 # Usage